 - Obituary: Seicho Matsumoto (The Independent)

-- Exposé Writing of the 1950s and Matsumoto Seichō’s Nihon no kuroi kiri (Japanese)
+- Exposé Writing of the 1950s and Matsumoto Seichō’s Nihon no kuroi kiri (Japanese, broken link)

 - One of Matsumoto’s stories was responsible popularizing Aokigahara Jukai 青木ヶ原, the so-called ‘Suicide Forest’, near Mt.
 Fuji